 The most common dial by a massive margin is the classic black Byzantium, Ref 7801.50.31 with mixed Roman and Arabic hour markers.
 There is no standard white dial, or any other non-jewelry model of the Byzantium other than black.

-The luminous hands are complimented by luminous hour markers which glow over the full numerals to make night time legibility quite impressive.
+The luminous hands are complemented by luminous hour markers which glow over the full numerals to make night time legibility quite impressive.
 There is no applied dial surround, nor an applied Omega logo for a very flat and restrained look.

 The alternate jewelry version of the classic Byzantium dial, Ref 7805.75.34 is very different and quite special, and very similar to the jewelry versions of the De Ville X2 Big Date.
 The dial has a white mother of pearl base, although it can take on a variety of different colors due to every natural dial being unique.
 The luminous hour markers are replaced by diamond set markers and a white gold Omega logo is added as well as a white gold date window frame.